 KS3 students will have a dance lesson once a week.
 Each term we will study a new topic.
 These cover a full range of different dance styles to educate and to inspire our students.
 These include: Cultural dance styles, Ballet, Pantomime, Jazz dance, Contemporary dance, cheerleading, Choreography skills, Music Video, Street dance, Dance Battles, Musical Theatre and Dance by Chance (the roll of dice techniques).

 In addition students also develop an appreciation for the Arts, learning about the history of dance and the work of professional icons.
 These include MGM Musicals ‘Singing in the rain’ Gene Kelly, Pop icon, Michael Jackson, Jazz dance styles, Bob Fosse, Reality TV stars including George Samson, Diversity and Attraction (Britain’s Got Talent), Darcy Bussell, Oti Mabuse and Len Goodman (Strictly Come Dancing) and Maddie Ziegler (Dance Moms).

-KS4 Dance is currently offered as a BTEC at Level 2 Performing Arts – Dance Pathway.
-In unit 1 of this course students will gain knowledge of the history, impact and developments of dance, with a focus on events such as World War 1, (Dust – Akram Khan), The Miner’s Strike (Coal- Gary Clarke), MGM Musicals (Singing in the Rain – Gene Kelly) and The Political oppression in South America (Ghost Dances- Christopher Bruce).
+KS4 Performing Arts is currently offered as a BTEC at Level 2 Performing Arts.
+In unit 1 of this course students will gain knowledge of the history, impact and developments of Performing Arts, with a focus on musicals such as The Lion King (Contemporary Dance), Jamie The Musical (Drama and Dance) and Matilda (Drama and Dance).

-In Unit 2 they develop their own dance and performance skills through workshops, rehearsal and performance.
+In Unit 2 they develop their own dance and drama skills through workshops, rehearsal and performance.
 Learning time management and social interaction skills.

-Finally in Unit 3 they explore their own creativity and artistry, working together as a team to create a dance piece that tells a story and educates the audience, inspired by a particular given theme or stimuli.
+Finally, in Unit 3 they explore their own creativity and artistry, working together as a team to create a performing arts piece that tells a story and educates the audience, inspired by a particular given theme or stimuli.
 This is then produced using costume, lighting and set design skills.